How to read a camera histogram and why it’s not perfect

 4. How does a photography histogram work?

-I’ve used a photo of a two year old with a serious passion for chocolate cake:
+I’ve used a photo of a two year old with a serious passion for chocolate cake to demonstrate how a histogram works:

 If you’re wondering why it doesn’t look like the histogram on the back of your camera, it’s because I’ve used Lightroom histograms to demonstrate.
-Same principle, just more detail.
+Same principle, just more detail and I can screenshot it for you.

 Photography histogram basics